UAE Company Registration & Business Formation

 Annual General Meeting

-An annual general meeting is required of UAE corporations, but these meetings do not need to be held in the UAE.
-Meetings for UAE corporations can be held anywhere in the world.
+A UAE corporation must have an annual general meeting.
+Fortunately, these principles do not need to hold these meetings in the UAE.
+The parties can hold meetings for UAE corporations anywhere in the world.

 Time Required for Incorporation